 When is a child too sick for school?

 Deciding when a child is too sick to go to school can be difficult.
-In order for your child to be available for leaning and to control communicable diseases in school, it is important to keep your child home for the following reasons.
+In order for your child to be available for learning and to control communicable diseases in school, it is important to keep your child home for the following reasons:

-• Eye inflammation or discharge - If your child’s eye is red with cloudy or yellow/green discharge, matted eyelids after sleep, eye pain, and or redness you should keep them home and contact your health care provider.
-If your child is diagnosed with pink eye, he/she may return after 24 hours of treatment.
+If your child’s eye is red with cloudy or yellow/green discharge, matted eyelids, eye pain, and/or redness you should keep them home and contact your healthcare provider.
+If your child is diagnosed with pink eye, he/she may return to school 24 hours after treatment is initiated.

-• Vomiting and Diarrhea- Your child should stay home until the illness is over and for 24 hours after the last episode (without medication)
+Your child should stay home until the illness is over (without the use of medication) and for 24 hours after the last episode of vomiting/diarrhea.